Do you have a great idea for a WWAC article? An essay or review we’d be interested in running?

 WWAC is a DIY effort for which nobody gets paid.
-The site is a loudspeaker, not a payday.
+This site is a loudspeaker for women and nonbinary people; it is not a payday.
 Nevertheless, it’s not all bad.
-You write with us and you get editorial feedback (our editors, likewise, do not get paid), community, a respectable byline and the knowledge that you said what you wanted to say.
-For us it’s worth it — if it sounds worth it to you too, come on in.
+You write with us and you get editorial feedback (our editors, likewise, do not get paid), community, a respectable byline on an Eisner-nominated site, and the knowledge that you said what you wanted to say.
+For us, it’s worth it — if it sounds worth it to you too, come on in.

-WWAC has published almost 300 women and non-binary writers.
+WWAC has published almost 300 women and nonbinary writers.
 We’re always looking to publish new voices.
 (Or old ones.
 Did you write for us once and then leave?
 Come back!)
 Don’t let a lack of experience put you off — we’re looking for good ideas expressed engagingly, not big names.
-If you don’t feel represented and you want to represent yourself, we want to host you.
+If you don’t feel represented within the comics industry and you want to represent yourself, we want to host you.

 Pitches should include:

 - A brief outline of your idea and why you think it’s great

 - A little bit about you and what you’ve done before

 - Some suggestion of the form and length your article might take

 - News pieces – 500 or fewer